sirredbeard/DAP/README.md

 - Because the mainframe does not provide an address for the defendant, a search is run using the pipl API
 - The letter is sent by the lob API
-- The e-mail is sent by the clicksend API, which unlike plain smtp reduces likelihood of
+- The e-mail is sent by the clicksend API, which unlike plain smtp reduces likelihood of being marked spam
 - The facebook message is sent by the fbchat library

 ### Components